 Affair with The Daghda

-In the mythology, Boann is said to be the wife of the Nechtan, or Elcmar.
-And is also well known for having an affair with the Daghda.
+In Irish mythology, Boann is said to be the wife of the Nechtan, or Elcmar.
+And is also known for having an affair with the Daghda.
 This affair is particularly well known because she became pregnant with the Daghda’s child and bore him a son named Aengus after a very unusual pregnancy.